RobSimons1/ocean-dictionary/README.md

 * `Comments` and `Messaging` services originally planned in Wireframes.
 Difficult to implement without user login credentials.

 * Online `Store` originally planned in Wireframes.
 Difficult to implement without user login credentials.

+* Currently the user is able to submit a `blank form` to the database.
+Would like to implement a flashed error message to prevent this.

 ## Technologies Used
 The languages, frameworks, libraries and other tools utilised for building this web-app are: